kopp/minipython/docs/tutorials/speech.rst

 `unit tests <https://en.wikipedia.org/wiki/Unit_testing>`_
 passing and the
 `deployment pipeline <https://en.wikipedia.org/wiki/Continuous_delivery>`_
 kicking in.
-At this instant he was able to insert a MicroPython interpreter into the DALEK operating system and the code you see above into the DALEK memory banks as a sort of long hidden Time-Lord `Easter Egg <https://en.wikipedia.org/wiki/Easter_egg_(media)>`_ or
+At this instant he was able to insert a MiniPython interpreter into the DALEK operating system and the code you see above into the DALEK memory banks as a sort of long hidden Time-Lord `Easter Egg <https://en.wikipedia.org/wiki/Easter_egg_(media)>`_ or